Volodymyr Kedrowsky: Exile

 After the complete occupation of Ukraine by the Bolsheviks, a return by Kedrowsky and his wife to their homeland would have been suicidal.
 Instead, they settled in Baden, Austria, where he held the presidency of the Ukrainian Fellowship of Supporters of the League of Nations, and was elected vice-president of the Association of Ukrainian Journalists in Europe.

 In December 1923, Kedrowsky and his wife immigrated to the United States.
 He first found employment in the residential building construction industry, and became active in Ukrainian-American organizations.
 In the late 1920s, he was a member of the School Council of the Association of Ukrainian American Organizations, which sought to reform and standardize the teaching of the Ukrainian language to Ukrainian-American children.
 Later, he purchased a farm in New Jersey, and worked as a film producer for the Ukrainian Canadian Motion Picture Company, as well as producer-director of Ukrainian live theater productions.
 Kedrowsky served as co-editor of the Svoboda newspaper from 1926 to 1933.

 In March 1932, his wife Marta died, and in October 1932 Kedrowsky married Katherine Schutock (Shattuck).
 Katherine was a graduate of City College, and was active participant in the Ukrainian-American community, being a charter member and treasurer of the Ukrainian National Women's League of America.
 Their son George was born in 1936.

 From 1941 to 1955 he worked for the General Cable Corporation in Perth Amboy, and from 1955 to 1963 he worked for the United States Department of State and served as the chief of the Ukrainian Service of the Voice of America.
 He died in Metuchen, and is buried in St. Andrew Memorial Cemetery in South Bound Brook, NJ.

 Documentary heritage

 During his life, Kedrowsky amassed a major collection of stamps, coins, books, and archival materials.
-Portions of his library were donated to the Library of Congress, various universities, and the library of the Ukrainian Orthodox Church of the USA (now a part of the Ukrainian Historical and Educational Center).
-His historically valuable archive (which includes correspondence with Symon Petliura) can now be found at the Ukrainian Academy of Arts and Science in the US and the Ukrainian Historical and Educational Center of New Jersey.
+Portions of his library were donated to the Library of Congress, various universities, and the library of the Ukrainian Orthodox Church of the USA (now a part of the Ukrainian History and Education Center).
+His historically valuable archive (which includes correspondence with Symon Petliura) can now be found at the Ukrainian Academy of Arts and Science in the US, the Shevchenko Scientific Society, and the Ukrainian History and Education Center.